Everything You Need To Know About Fixed Odds Betting Terminals (FOBTs)

 Adrian Parkinson was partially responsible for introducing Fixed Odds Betting Terminals to the United Kingdom and he later joined the Campaign for Fairer Gambling in order to help them in their battle against the machines.
 He said, “These averages are in my view misleading and understate the scale of losses many FOBT players are actually suffering…During the 10 years I was responsible for FOBTs I saw…a former headmaster in Bradford who went through £8,000 in a single session”.

 Paddy Power represents about 4% of the real estate owned by British bookmakers, meaning that others feel that the Irish bookie is better placed to cope with the losses than companies that depend more completely on Fixed Odds Betting Terminals for regular income.
-Given the loss in tax revenue that the government would suffer by reducing the maximum stake on FOBTs to as little as £2, that seems the least likely outcome.
-Regardless, the long-term future of the machines is unlikely to be under all that much pressure, considering how popular they remain with both punters and the bookmakers that house them.
+Given the loss in tax revenue that the government would suffer by reducing the maximum stake on FOBTs to as little as £2, that seemed the least likely outcome and many were surprised by the dept for Culture Media and Sport announcement in May 2018 that the limit would be reduced to £2.

 One unforeseen aspect of the proliferation of the FOBTs on British high streets is the ability that they give criminals to successful launder otherwise dirty money.
 As the machines are able to take huge amounts of money, drug dealers and the like can pay a good chunk of cash into them and then cash out before they lose too much of it.
 It will involve taking a small hit on their profits from drug sales, but in return they’ll have ‘clean’ money and a printout saying that they’ve been gambling that day.
 That is enough to show any police offers that might stop them and ask why they’ve got such a large amount of cash on them.